CentralFloridaAttorney/depocleaner/README.md

 # depocleaner
-DepoCleaner is a simple program to load transcripts and formats the text for copying into legal documents.
+DepoCleaner is a simple program to load transcripts, which formats the text for copying into legal documents.